happyjules/happyjules.github.io/README.md

 ### Introducing Myself

 Hello, I'm Julie.
-I love helping people whether its by offering a hot cup of coffee or solving challenging data or software problems.
+I love helping people whether it's by offering a hot cup of coffee or solving challenging data or software problems.
 I've build data pipelines in corporate and startup environments and learned to transform data for business use cases.

 <img width="400" height="250" alt="vecteezy_modern-minimalist-coffee-shop-interior-design-with_47153129" src="https://github.com/user-attachments/assets/d777a0c7-7a75-4163-9aaa-859e1afa0a64">